 ARLINGTON CEMETERY

 Fascinating.
-Tomb of the Unknown Soldie
+Tomb of the Unknown Soldier

 1. How many steps does the guard take during his